benjaminhuanghuang/angular-study/01_DI/0What.md

 ## Dependency Injection
+"DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself"

 - substitute out the implementation of B for MockB during testing
 - share a single instance of the B class across our whole app (e.g. the Singleton pattern)